Elermore Vale

 Elermore Vale ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Elermore Vale had a cultural diversity below average, with 84.5% of its population born in Australia, 92.2% being citizens, and 87.6% speaking English only at home.
-Christianity was the main religion in Elermore Vale, comprising 53.5% of people.
-This compares to None% across Rest of NSW.
+Elermore Vale, as per the data, had a lower than average cultural diversity.
+The population was predominantly Australian-born at 84.5%, with 92.2% being citizens and 87.6% speaking English only at home.
+Christianity was the dominant religion in Elermore Vale, accounting for 53.5% of its population, compared to 55.9% across the Rest of NSW.

 Frequently Asked Questions - Diversity